Skip to main content

 For agencies: the cost of 'both' is coverage, not content

 For anyone running creators rather than a single account, the OnlyFans-vs-Fansly decision has a tail most comparisons omit.
 Running a creator on both platforms roughly doubles the inbox to cover, not the content to make, and on both platforms the inbox is where most revenue is made and it never closes.
 Two platforms is two continuous-coverage problems, and coverage is the part that does not scale by working harder because it has to be staffed around the clock.
+The full picture of how multi-platform OnlyFans management actually divides coverage work is in the management guide.

 Frequently Asked Questions